Household economics: The unitary model

 The microeconomics approach of the household economics embodied by the unitary model was developed by Gary Becker.
 He developed the New Household Economics theory (NHE) and the A Treatise on the Family, written in 1981, was one this major work on the family economics and other aspects of the household economics.
 Becker's work has taken place at a time when the American and more generally Western family has been undergoing profound changes since the Second World War.
-His model helped to described resource allocation, utility maximization processes and decision making first in the USA and in the other developed countries.
+His model helped to described resource allocation, utility maximization processes and decision making first in the United States and in other developed countries.

-Economists often assume that agents are rational, i.e. that they always choose the best possible choice given their own interests.
-Besides consumption decisions are described with the utility function.
+Economists often assume that agents are rational, meaning they are always choosing the best possible option given their own preferences and constraints.
+These preferences are generally expressed through a utility function and these constraints through a budget line.